stephaneVercouillieBMID/slate/source/workingVersion.html.md

 #### 3.2.1.3 Refresh Tokens (not supported)

 As access tokens have short lifespan, there is a need for refresh tokens in order to take forward long-lived sessions.
-Basically, refresh tokens are used to obtain new access tokens.

-For a long-lived session this scenario is typical: When user logs in and gets back an access token and a refresh token, the application detects that the access token is expired.
-Now the application uses the refresh token to obtain a new access token.
-When refresh token expires too, the user must authenticate again.
+We do not support refresh tokens due to sessions are not maintained.

 ### 3.2.2.
 Token Request Specification